ray-project/ray/doc/source/train/distributed-pytorch/converting-existing-training-loop.rst

     .. tab-item:: PyTorch Lightning

         Ray Train will set up your distributed process group on each worker.
-All you need to do is to inject several utilities into the definition of your PyTorch Lightning Trainer.
+You only need to provide several Ray Train utilities in your Lightning Trainer definition.

         .. code-block:: diff